-Death rates in the general population for all causes and liver-related causes of death were downloaded in December 2010 from the NIS webpage (www.ine.es), stratified in 5-year age groups for men and women, for deaths occurring between January 1st, 2004 and December 31st, 2008.
+Death rates in the general population for all causes and liver-related causes of death were downloaded in December 2010 from the NIS webpage (www.ine.es), stratified in 5-year age groups for men and women for deaths occurring between 1st January 2004 and 31st December 2008.
 The causes of death were also coded according to ICD 10.

-We used the same procedure to classify deaths at numerators and denominators.
-For deaths that occurred in 1997 and 1998, we classified as liver-related mortality all causes that were provided in an aggregated form as 'viral hepatitis', 'malignant neoplasm of the liver', 'cirrhosis', and 'other chronic diseases of the liver'.
-For the period from 1999 to 2008, we classified as liver-related mortality all causes of death with the following ICD-10 codes: (B15-B19) viral hepatitis, (C22) malignant neoplasm of the liver and (K70-K76) diseases of the liver.
+We used the same procedure to classify deaths in the numerators and denominators.
+For deaths that occurred in 1997 and 1998, we classified as liver-related mortality all causes that were provided in an aggregated form as 'viral hepatitis', 'malignant neoplasm of the liver', 'cirrhosis' and 'other chronic diseases of the liver'.
+For 1999 to 2008, we classified as liver-related mortality all causes of death with the following ICD-10 codes: (B15-B19) viral hepatitis, (C22) malignant neoplasm of the liver and (K70-K76) diseases of the liver.